Peaceful Weekend in the Engadine Valley: Hidden Hikes & Alpine Food in the Swiss Alps

 The Swiss Alps are undoubtedly one of the most beautiful places on Earth, with their towering peaks, crystal-clear lakes, and charming alpine villages.
-But amidst the postcard-perfect landscapes and famous ski resorts, there are still hidden gems waiting to be discovered.
+But amidst the postcard-perfect landscapes and famous ski resorts, there are still local gems waiting to be discovered.
 For those who crave a peaceful retreat away from the hustle and bustle, the Engadine Valley in southeastern Switzerland offers the perfect escape.

 In this guide, we’ll explore cozy weekend itineraries filled with hidden gem hikes, intimate alpine dining, and peaceful stays in rustic chalets.
 Whether you’re soaking in breathtaking views during a quiet hike or savoring a Swiss fondue at a mountain hut, you’ll find inspiration for your next trip.